AidanBrasseur/FitMeals/README.md

 #### Promote Users
 - Admins have the ability to promote regular users to admins by navigating to their profile and clicking the "Promote User" button

 #### Deleting Any Recipe as an Admin
 - Note: you must be logged in as an admin to access this feature.
 - Admins can navigate to _any_ detailed recipe page and click on the garbage icon on the top right corner.
 This will delete the recipe forever.

 ## Instructions for Accessing FitMeals

 ### Online access
 FitMeals is currently being hosted on Heroku and can be accessed with the following URL: https://csc309-team14-fitmeals-website.herokuapp.com/

-**Note:**
-As FitMeals is currently under Heroku's free plan, the website may take a longer time than usual to load when it has not been accessed in a while.

-## Instructions
 ### Offline access
 FitMeals is powered by React and uses Yarn to manage dependencies and launch the application.
 - Open the project and run `yarn install` to install all the required dependencies for the web application
 - Once you have completed installing all dependencies, run `yarn start` to bring up FitMeals in your browser
   - The application will run at http://localhost:3000 in your browser

+**Note:**
+As FitMeals is currently under Heroku's free plan, the website may take a longer time than usual to load when it has not been accessed in a while.

+## API Documentation
+Our API is hosted on Heroku at the following URL: https://csc309-team14-fitmeals-api.herokuapp.com/

+The full documentation for our API was created using Postman and can be found at the following link: [API docs](https://documenter.getpostman.com/view/15303556/TzCTa5pU)

 ## Login Credentials
 | User | Admin |